Aphrodite, the Garden of the Perfumes

 Aphrodite, the Garden of the Perfumes (Afrodita, el Jardín de Los Perfumes) is a 1998 Argentine - Mali drama film directed and written by Argentine director Pablo César.

 The film based on the Ancient Greek god Aphrodite is an independent film production filmed in Mali.
 All of the actors are from Mali and only ever appeared in this film.
 The film was produced by an Argentine production team.

+Synopsis

+The story of Aphrodite, from her birth and her relationships with the other gods of Greek mythology.